tsackton/taelgar/_MoC/Templates and Scripts/Substitution Tokens.md

 The token is specified like: `<token:format>` where the `:format` is optional.
 The format is a set of numbers and letters with the following meaning:

+**Location chain filtering**
 * numbers (in the form X-Y): the depth to follow the location chain.
 Valid for current, home, origin, lastknown only.
 If both X and Y are present, returns depth X to Y. If Y is missing, return depth X to end of chain.
 If X is missing, returns up to depth Y. A single number Y is equivalent to -Y. **Must be the first element of a format specifier string**.
 * F or f, only or exclude first element of chain.
 F is a synonym for 1, f is a synonym for 2-.
 * R or r, only regions (if R) or exclude regions (if r)
 * P or p, only or exclude person
 * L or l, only or exclude locations
 * I or i, only or exclude items
 * O or o, only or exclude organizations

+**Linking**
+* n, never link
+* y, always link

+If no format: link if page exists

+**Casing**
 * t, use title case
 * s, use lower case
+* u, use initial upper case
-* u, use initial upper case (i.e. capitalize the substitution if and only if it ends up as the first element in the string)
+* U, use initial upper case if and only if it ends up as the first element in the string

+If no format: preserve case

+**Other**
 * a, add calculated indefinite article
 * A, add calculated indefinite article if and only if it ends up as the first element in the string
-* n, never link
-* y, always link

-If no format is specified, the value preserves case an links if the page exists.